 - Hence subverted; remnants of a flourishing civilization have been found in the Amazon, hinting even that much of the "wilderness" was in fact cultivated and kept under check for centuries.
 The diseases brought by the Europeans destroyed it before a single Westerner could witness any of it.

 - A slightly different theory is that the jungle can't be colonized by humans without agriculture, and that all "strict" hunter-gatherer tribes that live in jungles actually do some kind of small-scale itinerant agriculture and livestock rising (fowl, pygmy pigs, dogs) or get extra food from sedentary societies through trade.
 If true, this would mean hunter-gatherers actually didn't colonize the jungles until a few thousand years back.
 Sadly, rainforests are as bad for remains conservation as they are for working archaeological digs.

 - While technically rainforests, not jungles, big chunks of north-eastern Australia are like this.

-- Australian troops also fought in the Hungry Jungle in WW2, along the Kokoda Track.
+- Australian troops also fought in the Hungry Jungle in WW2, on the Kododa Track and other parts of New Guinea, Borneo and Bougainville.
 They later took what they learned there and brought it to the Vietnam War, where they terrorised the Viet Cong.